 Your child should be up to date on all adolescent vaccinations, including the meningitis vaccine, HPV vaccine and Tdap vaccine.
 There are two meningitis vaccines - MenACWY and Men B. Talk to your doctor about these vaccines.

 In cases of a slight fever or cold, most likely yes.
 However, it’s always best to check with your doctor.
 In some cases, the doctor may want you to wait.

 No. Scientists and researchers have studied this concern for years following a false report that said there was a link.
-Researcher found no link to any vaccine and autism.
+Researchers found no link to any vaccine and autism.